ThomasCarroll/htqc/r_course/introToR_Session1.md

 F-statistic: 2.217e+04 on 1 and 398 DF,  p-value: < 2.2e-16
 ```

-The results from linear models also provides a measure of significance for a variable not being relevant in **Pr(>|t|)** column.
-A low p-value suggests the variable is useful in prediction of the dependent variable.
+The results from linear models also provides a measure of significance for a variable not being relevant.

 Time for an exercise!
 ========================================================